 You'll need to wear a respirator

-Some of advantages to spraying your walls and ceiling instead of brushing or rolling them include:
+Some of the advantages of spraying your walls and ceiling instead of brushing or rolling them include:

 - Faster paint application, so the job takes less time